 Location of Board and Committee Meetings

 We hold a variety of Board and Committee meetings during the year.
 Most Board meetings are in person at our offices in Mansfield, Nottinghamshire.
-However, up to three meetings per year may take place at a venue in one of the nations we serve, taking place over two days and including a stakeholder event.
+However, up to three meetings per year may take place at a venue in one of the nations we serve, taking place over two days and generally including a site visit and the opportunity to engage with partners.
 The majority of committee meetings are online unless they involve a site visit or deep dive session.

 Frequency and timing of board/committee meetings